News

 • HTG-High Tg product

-Advantages-Its having the high potential to save a large number of trees and energy while limiting filling.
+Advantages: Its having the high potential to save a large number of trees and energy while limiting filling.

 Recycled pet fiber in concrete –reinforcement fiber: